SuleimanovShakir/SuleimanovShakir.github.io/_pages/projects.md

 ---

+## Study of the transcriptional activity of immunoregulatory genes in immune cells during activation of 2 types of TNF receptors in normal conditions and in rheumatoid arthritis using scRNA-seq (CITE-seq)
-## Aug 2024 - Present
+**Aug 2024 - Present**
 **Laboratory of Immune Engineering, Sechenov University**
 **Advisor**: Sergei V. Sennikov

-**Study of the transcriptional activity of immunoregulatory genes in immune cells during activation of 2 types of TNF receptors in normal conditions and in rheumatoid arthritis using scRNA-seq (CITE-seq)**
 - GEX and ADT library preprocessing
 - Count matrices preprocessing (filtration, normalization, batch correction, modality integration)
 - Manual and automated cell type annotation, DGA, geneset enrichment, compositional analysis